SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 # `conda` hands-on

 ## Accessing conda on Hydra
-We have conda pre-installed on Hydra.
+ Conda is pre-installed on Hydra.
 You can access Hydra with the module `tools/conda`.

+NOTE: this needs revision.
+Loading conda shouldn't change python, `start-conda` should do that.

 *Before:*
 ```